-- Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - .
-Be in line with advice from the 3 safeguarding partners - .
-Have regard to the Teachers' Standards to support the expectation that all teachers: - o Manage behaviour effectively to ensure a good and safe environment - o Have a clear understanding of the needs of all pupils
+- .
+Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - : Be in line with advice from the 3 safeguarding partners - : Have regard to the Teachers' Standards to support the expectation that all teachers: - o Manage behaviour effectively to ensure a good and safe environment - o Have a clear understanding of the needs of all pupils

-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of becoming involved with or supporting terrorism and to challenge extremist ideas.